codacy/codacy-rubocop/docs/description/Style_ColonMethodCall.md

-This cop checks for methods invoked via the :: operator instead of the . operator (like FileUtils::rmdir instead of FileUtils.rmdir).
+Checks for methods invoked via the :: operator instead of the . operator (like FileUtils::rmdir instead of FileUtils.rmdir).

 # Examples